Orlando Bosch: CORU and Flight 455

 A week later, Posada and Bosch were arrested on charges of masterminding the attack, and were jailed in Venezuela; Bosch's arrest occurred on 8 October 1976.
-Journalist Ann Louise Bardach described the arrests as becoming "a cause célèbre" for politicians in Miami, who lobbied the US government to press for Bosch and Posada's release.
+Journalist Ann Louise Bardach described the arrests as becoming "a cause célèbre" for politicians in Miami, who lobbied the U.S. government to press for Bosch and Posada's release.
 Miami, Hialeah, and Sweetwater announced an official "Orlando Bosch Day", and Miami Mayor Maurice Ferré met Bosch while he was imprisoned.
-Some years later, Otto Reich, a fellow Cuban exile and US Ambassador to Venezuela from 1986 to 1989, also lobbied the US government to push for Bosch's release.
+Some years later, Otto Reich, a fellow Cuban exile and U.S. Ambassador to Venezuela from 1986 to 1989, also lobbied the U.S. government to push for Bosch's release.
 Reich argued both that Bosch was innocent, and that his safety was threatened.
 Bosch was also visited by the House Select Committee on Assassinations, investigating an allegation, which Bosch denied, that he had been in a room with Lee Harvey Oswald in 1963.
-While Bosch was in prison in 1977, Miami area law enforcement officials linked Bosch to several dynamite bombings, including a blast in the offices of Mackey Airlines, after the airline announced plans to resume flights to Cuba.
+While Bosch was in prison in 1977, Miami area law enforcement officials linked Bosch to several dynamite bombings, including a blast in the offices of Mackey International after the airline announced plans to resume flights to Cuba.

 The Cubana Flight case was initially placed before a civilian judge, who ruled that the court had no jurisdiction.
 In 1980, Bosch and the others were tried and acquitted by a military court of involvement in the bombing.
 Bosch and Ricardo were convicted of using false identity papers, and sentenced to four and a half months in prison, which were set against the time they had already been held.
 The court stated that although the flight had been brought down by a bomb, that there was insufficient evidence to prove the defendants were responsible.
 Bosch and the others remained imprisoned while the verdict was appealed.
 In 1983, another military court moved the case back to the civilian judicial system, and the trial was delayed further by Bosch and two others refusing to appear in court.
 In 1985, during this delay, Posada escaped from prison after bribing a guard using funds raised by the Cuban American National Foundation.
 Bosch's case was eventually resolved in 1986, when he was acquitted: Ricardo and Lugo were each sentenced to 20 years in prison.
 In total, Bosch was in prison for eleven years.
 He spent his time in prison writing and painting, and on multiple occasions went on hunger strikes to protest his situation.